Traditional Braces in Cos Cob & Greenwich

 Are braces painful?

 Braces are rarely described as painful, but often described as uncomfortable in the first few days after we put them on!
 Over-the-counter pain relievers can help in these early days of treatment.
 After this, you might have some tenderness after your wires are adjusted, but it shouldn’t be painful.
+Most patients adjust quickly after an initial adjustment period.

 What can’t you eat with braces?